Dynamic Spatio-temporal Zero-inflated Poisson Models for Predicting Capelin Distribution in the Barents Sea: Modeling and prediction of capelin distribution in the Barents Sea

-The posterior means and posterior standard deviations of the time effects are reported in Table \ref{tab:time-effect}.
-There seems no significant effects of the time effects on zero-inflation components, but time effects in the Poisson intensity seems strongly significant in 2016, 2017 and 2019.
+The spatial plots of posterior means of the spatio-temporal effects at each year are shown in Figures~\ref{fig:app-ST1} and \ref{fig:app-ST2}.
+Sampled locations are also presented in the figures.
+The results indicate that the spatial effects seem to change over the years.
 We next visualize the nonparametric effect of the cumulative days.
 By fixing the spatial and time effects to 0 and setting $\alpha_1=\alpha_2=0$ in the proposed model, the expected count and zero-count probability are given by $\{1-\Phi(f_2(C))\}\exp\{f_1(C)\}$ and $\Phi(f_2(C))+\{1-\Phi(f_2(C))\}\exp(-\exp\{f_1(C)\})$, respectively, as functions of the cumulative days $C$.
 The posterior means and point-wise $95\%$ credible intervals of these quantities are shown in Figure \ref{fig:app-day}.
 The estimated effect in average counts seems consistent with the scatter plots of observed count given in Figure \ref{fig:data}, namely, observed counts tend to be large around $C=60$.
-On the other hand, when $C>70$, the average count decreases toward 0 and zero-count probability rapidly increases, which is also consistent with Figure \ref{fig:data} in that most of observed counts are 0 when $C>70$.
+On the other hand, when $C>70$, the average count decreases toward 0, and zero-count probability rapidly increases, which is also consistent with Figure \ref{fig:data} in that most observed counts are 0 when $C>70$.

 We computed posterior means of two spatial effects in entire regions (including locations without observations) using posterior samples of $\mu_u$ and $\mu_\xi$.
-Then, using the time effect in 2019, we computed posterior means of average counts (expected number of capelin) as well as zero-count probability (probability that there is no capelin) at 6 dates, which are presented in Figures \ref{fig:app-intensity} and \ref{fig:app-ZIP}, respectively.
+Then, using the time effect in 2019, we computed posterior means of average counts (expected number of capelin) as well as a zero-count probability (probability that there is no capelin) at 6 dates, which are presented in Figures \ref{fig:app-intensity} and \ref{fig:app-ZIP}, respectively.
 Figure \ref{fig:app-intensity} indicates that some ``hot-spots" existed in the eastern part of the survey area until mid-October, which disappeared at the end of October, indicating that the average count is very small across the entire region.
 Figure \ref{fig:app-ZIP} shows that there is no capelin in the south-western region since the zero-count probability is constantly almost 1.
 It is also observed that the zero-count probability is high across the entire region at the end of October, which is consistent with the results in Figure \ref{fig:app-intensity}.